A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Our Technique

-We start by describing an attack on \emph{robust} protocols---for some $b\in \zo$, the protocol has \emph{no} $\nfrac{1}{\sqrt{\numparties}}$ jumps towards $b$.\footnote{An almost accurate example for a (bi-directional) robust protocol is the single-bit, single-turn, $\numparties$-party \textit{majority} protocol: in each round, a single party broadcasts an unbiased coin, and the protocol's final output is set to the majority of the coins.
-It is well known that the absolute value of most jumps is (typically) order of $\nfrac{1}{\sqrt{\numparties}}$.} For correctness, we focus on robust protocols \wrt $b=0$.
-That is, we assume that (for simplicity, with probability one)
+We start by describing an attack on \emph{robust} protocols: for some $b\in \zo$, the protocol has \emph{no} $\nfrac{1}{\sqrt{\numparties}}$ jumps towards $b$,\footnote{ An almost accurate example of a (bidirectional) robust protocol is the single-bit, single-turn, $\numparties$-party \textit{majority} protocol: in each round, a single party broadcasts an unbiased coin, and the protocol's final output is set to the majority of the coins.
+It is well known that the absolute value of most jumps is (typically) order of $\nfrac{1}{\sqrt{\numparties}}$. } and for concreteness, we assume $b=0$.
+That is, for every $i$ (w.p.\ one)

-We start with the case of single-turn robust protocols, and extend it to the many-turn (robust) setting in \cref{sec:intro:Technique:Many}.
-The extension to arbitrary (non-robust) protocols is described in \cref{sec:intro:Technique:Negative}.
+We first consider single-turn robust protocols and then generalize to many-turn (robust) protocols.
+The extension to arbitrary (non-robust) protocols is described in \cref{sec:intro:Technique:NonRobust}.